cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture2.md

   - PATCH
   - (... and more)
 - Definitions

   - **POST**: used to submit an entity to the specified resource, often causing a change in state or side effects on server
   - **GET**: requests a representation of the specified resource
     - Should only _retrieve_ data
   - **PUT**: similar to POST request (uploads data), but _idempotently_
     - updates data
     - ie. editing a Facebook post

+  An important thing to note with these HTTP "verbs" is that they don't enforce their intended properties; i.e. you could theoretically make a `GET` request that does `POST` behavior.
+However, these methods are usually used to develop an API that could have multiple users, from your frontend UI to other people using your service, so you want them to be as self-documenting as possible.

 ### Express